yggdrasil-network/yggdrasil-network.github.io/about.md

 These coordinates are used as a distance label.
 Given the coordinates of any two nodes, it is possible to calculate the length of some real path through the network between the two nodes.
 Traffic is forwarded using a [greedy routing](https://en.wikipedia.org/wiki/Small-world_routing#Greedy_routing) scheme, where each node forwards the packet to a one-hop neighbor that is closer to the destination (according to this distance metric) than the current node.
-In particular, nodes try to maximize: `<bandwidth to next hop> / <expected length of path to destination>`, where the denominator is equal to 1 (from the link from the current node to the next hop) + the expected distance from the next hop to the destination (from the [metric space](https://en.wikipedia.org/wiki/Metric_space)).
+In particular, nodes try to minimize: `<expected length of path to destination> + <number of packets already queued to be sent to that neighbor>`, where the first term based on the distance in the greedy [metric space](https://en.wikipedia.org/wiki/Metric_space) used by the network, and must be strictly less than the distance from the current node to the destination.
+The second term acts as a kind of (local) backpressure to route around congestion in some scenarios, particularly when there are multiple interfaces through which the same neighbor can be reached (e.g. ad-hoc wifi and a physical ethernet cable).

 ### Spanning Tree